donejs/donejs/tutorials/getstarted/creating.md

 </div>

-Continue to [testing Testing Cookbook] or continue to read how this code works.
+Continue to [cookbook.testing Testing Cookbook] or continue to read how this code works.

 ## How it Works

 The Cookbook application can be broken into 5 parts:

-  - The Recipe Model
+  - The Recipe model
-  - The Recipe Fixture
+  - The recipes fixture
-  - The Recipe Create control
+  - The RecipeCreate control
-  - The Recipe List control
+  - The RecipeList control
-  - The Cookbook application that puts it all together
+  - The cookbook application that puts it all together

 ### The Recipe Model and Fixture